IvanTheGr/AOL-AI/README.md

 ## License
-his project is licensed under the MIT License.  \
+This project is licensed under the (MIT License)MIT License.  \
 You are free to use, modify, and distribute this project for both personal and commercial purposes, as long as proper credit is given.

 See the LICENSE file for more details.